-The practice of how to engage stakeholders
+The practice of how to engage stakeholders around a common purpose

 1. It is up to them how they become involved.
 This puts you in a position where the task at hand it to demonstrate to them how collaboration would benefit them.
 If you cannot do this, then attempting to involve them may be very difficult.
 Our task is to show then so that they can make those decisions to participate for themselves.